Manage the expiration of points in your loyalty program with Synerise

 Challenges

 It also comes with some challenges, especially when you call yourself a modern digital company.
-The main challenges is:
+The main challenges are:

-• First of all, each event with points received has its own configurable expiration time, common for each event type.
+• First, each event with points received has its own configurable expiration time, common for each event type.

 • You need to specify and implement rules of cancellation – which points for which activities and in what timeframe should be considered in the process and which shall not.